AMatelis/FTCRoboticsCode/README.md

 4. Verify hardware names match the configuration file
 5. Build and deploy to the Control Hub or Driver Station

 ## Configuration

-All hardware names and tuning constants are centralized to make changes quick and safe.
+All hardware names and tuning constants are centralized for safety and convenience.

 * Motor and servo names are defined in the hardware mapping classes
 * PID values and movement constants are stored in `RobotConstants`
-* Game specific values can be adjusted without touching core logic
+* Game-specific values can be adjusted without modifying core logic

 Always double-check hardware mappings before running on a real robot.

 ## Autonomous Mode